tdorssers/TeslaPy/README.md

 As of January 12, 2022, Tesla has deprecated the use of [RFC 7523](https://tools.ietf.org/html/rfc7523) tokens and requires the SSO tokens to be used for API access.
 If you get a `requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url: https://owner-api.teslamotors.com/api/1/vehicles` and you are using correct credentials then you are probably using an old version of this module.

+As of January 7, 2024, Tesla has removed the VEHICLE_LIST endpoint.
+If you get a `requests.exceptions.HTTPError: 412 Client Error: Endpoint is only available on fleetapi.
+Visit https://developer.tesla.com/docs for more info` then you are probably using an old version of this module.

 ## Demo applications

 The source repository contains three demo applications that *optionally* use [pywebview](https://pypi.org/project/pywebview/) version 3.0 or higher or [selenium](https://pypi.org/project/selenium/) version 3.13.0 or higher to automate weblogin.
 Selenium 4.0.0 or higher is required for Edge Chromium.